-Users of the linkage file that have access to data that disaggregates hospitals within CCNs can use the linkage file to assign the multiple hospitals under a CCN to the correct system; for example, if CCN 111 includes hospitals 222 and 333, and the CCN is in a system, hospitals 222 and 333 can be assigned to the system.
-This approach assumes that all hospitals under a CCN are linked to the same system.
+Those with access to data that disaggregates hospitals within CCNs can use the linkage file to assign the multiple hospitals under a CCN to the correct system; for example, if CCN 111 includes hospital 222 and 333, and the CCN is in a system, hospitals 222 and 333 can be assigned to the system.
+This approach assumes that all hospitals under a CCN are linked to the same system. xii